snowflakedb/SnowAlert/PULL_REQUEST_TEMPLATE.md

 - [ ] Docs or Style

 ## How Has This Been Tested?
-Please list the tests you ran to verify your changes, add or delete the examples belows as needed:
+[comment]: # (Please list the tests you ran to verify your changes, add or delete the examples belows as needed.)

 - Ran unit tests
 - Ran back-end and front-end in dev